maotar/BreakReminder/README.md

 Press twice to reset interval timer.

-Press once while break countdown timer is running skips the break.
+Press once while break countdown timer is running to skip the break.